--> The answer: No. You could NOT take your owner trekking to Giang Ta Chai and Ban Ho because it’s a challenge tours, it’s take you 2days and 3 days trekking, you need a local guide to show you the ways and everything about the tour but Trekking Tour Sapa can help you, please email to us.
+-> The answer: No. You could NOT take your owner trekking to Giang Ta Chai and Ban Ho because it’s a challenging tour, it takes you 2days and 3 days trekking, you need a local guide to show you the ways and everything about the tour but Trekking Tour Sapa can help you, please email to us.

-Why should trekking in Sapa with a local guide? – Sinh and Chu
+Why should trek in Sapa with a local guide? – Sinh and Chu

 1. Local Guides Know All Places and All Secured Trekking Paths: